beechit/MisterMaks-EHRM/Packages/Beech/Beech.Workflow/Documentation/Index.rst

 -------------

 Every action can have multiple pre-conditions.
 Only if all pre-conditions are met the action will be executed.
+Otherwise the action will be terminated.

 Validations
 -----------